 What is Policy Linting?

-Policy linting is the static analysis of YAML policy files to catch syntax errors, unreachable rules, conflicting conditions, type mismatches, and other issues before they affect runtime policy evaluation.
+Policy linting is the static analysis of policy documents to catch structural errors, unreachable rules, conflicting conditions, type mismatches, and other issues before they affect runtime policy evaluation.

 WHY IT MATTERS

 Linting catches the mistakes that are easy to make and hard to spot in review.
-A YAML indentation error that silently changes policy structure.
+A structural error that silently changes what a policy matches.
 A condition that references a misspelled argument name.
 Two rules with identical conditions but different actions, making the second unreachable.
 A numeric comparison against a string value that will always evaluate to false.
-These are the kinds of errors that pass code review because YAML looks correct to the human eye but behaves incorrectly at runtime.
+These are the kinds of errors that pass code review because the document looks correct to the human eye but behaves incorrectly at runtime.

 Policy linting is particularly valuable because policy errors fail silently in many cases.
 A rule with a typo in the tool name simply never matches — no error, no warning, just an unprotected tool that the policy author thought was covered.
 A condition with a wrong operator allows operations that should be denied, with no indication until someone checks the audit trail (if anyone does).
 Linting surfaces these issues before the policy is deployed.